 Both neoprene gloves and nitrile gloves are great for use in different applications and have numerous benefits.
 Both glove types offer excellent elasticity which means they will easily return to shape when stretched.
 Let's explore further which type of protective gloves are right for you.

-Neoprene gloves are made from a synthetic rubber called chloroprene.
-They are made through a free radical polymerization process using different chemical reactions.
-The chemical treatment of the polymers turns it into a more flexible material.
+Neoprene gloves are made from a synthetic, man-made rubber called chloroprene polychloroprene (CPR) or chloroprene rubber.
+Molecules of this chemical are strung together through a free radical polymerization process using various chemical reactions.
+Then the material is vulcanized with zinc oxide or magnesium oxide to make it into a more flexible material.

 Advantages of Neoprene: